BrendanMissel/PhotoAlbum/README.md

 ## How to Run
-This project expects one command line argument: the album id shown below as `X`.
+This project expects one command line argument: the album id shown below as `X`. `X` should a positive numeric value.

 To run this project, run the following command in a terminal from the top level folder: